pierre-rouleau/pel/doc/pel-manual.rst

 As usual with PEL if new packages are identified by your new configuration they will be downloaded, installed, byte-compiled and configured automatically.

+**Updating Emacs**

+When updating Emacs to a new **major** version, you need to re-compile all Emacs Lisp files: the files from PEL but also all files from the packages you are using.
+With PEL this is very simple`.
+See
+`How to recompile all Emacs Lisp files after updating Emacs to a different major version`_.

+.. _How to recompile all Emacs Lisp files after updating Emacs to a different major version: upgrading-emacs.rst.txt

 .. ---------------------------------------------------------------------------